Garifuna language: Gender differences

 Relatively few examples of diglossia remain in common speech.
 It is possible for men and women to use different words for the same concept such as au ~ nugía for the pronoun "I", but most such words are rare and often not currently used by men.
-For example, there are distinct Carib and Arawak words for "man" and "women", four words altogether, but often the generic terms mútu or gürígiya "person" are used by both men and women and for both men and women, with grammatical gender agreement on a verb, adjective, or demonstrative, distinguishing whether these words refer to a man or to a woman (mútu lé "the man", mútu tó "the woman").
-This is similar to the Spanish language that uses different words for men and women as well.
+For example, there are distinct Kalinago and Arawak words for "man" and "women", four words altogether, but often the generic terms mútu or gürígiya "person" are used by both men and women and for both men and women, with grammatical gender agreement on a verb, adjective, or demonstrative, distinguishing whether these words refer to a man or to a woman (mútu lé "the man", mútu tó "the woman").

 There remains, however, a diglossic distinction in the grammatical gender of a few inanimate nouns, with abstract words generally being considered grammatically feminine by men and grammatically masculine by women.
 Thus, the word wéyu may mean either concrete "sun" or abstract "day"; with the meaning of "day", most men use feminine agreement, at least in conservative speech, while women use masculine agreement.
 The equivalent of the abstract impersonal pronoun in phrases like "it is necessary" is also masculine for women but feminine in conservative male speech.